vinhhoxuan168/probable-parakeet/.gemini/styleguide.md

-# Database Performance & Query Optimization
+# Database Performance & Java Code Quality

 ## MANDATORY RULES — READ FIRST

 **These rules are NON-NEGOTIABLE.
 Skipping any of them is a review failure.**

 1. You MUST produce a COMPLETE Index Verification Table for EVERY column in JOIN ON and WHERE clauses — not just the ones you suspect are missing indexes.
 A partial table is unacceptable.
-2. You MUST produce a COMPLETE Join Analysis Table for EVERY join when 4+ tables are involved.
-3. You MUST explicitly check each item in the Completeness Checklist (Section 10) and include the filled checklist in your review output.
+2. You MUST explicitly check each item in the Completeness Checklist (Section 9) and include the filled checklist in your review output.
-4. You MUST use the structured output format (Section 9) for every issue.
+3. You MUST use the structured output format (Section 7) for every issue.
 No free-form paragraphs.
-5. You MUST flag client-side aggregation that should be done in SQL as a separate issue with its own severity.
+4. You MUST flag client-side aggregation that should be done in SQL as a separate issue with its own severity.
+5. **ONE RULE PER REVIEW**: Each review comment MUST contain exactly ONE rule/issue.
+If a single code location violates multiple rules, you MUST create separate review comments for each rule.
+Do NOT combine multiple issues into one review comment.
+Grouping multiple violations into a single comment is a review failure.

 ## 1. Detect Index Usage — Systematic Cross-Check